Simulation-Software-Engineering/Lecture-Material/building-and-packaging/material/packaging_python_slides.md

 - PEP is an evolving design document which provides information regarding new features of Python, new processes and new environments
 - PEPs typically involve concise technical information, which also acts as standardizations
-- Packaging workflows are also standardized in through multiple PEPs.
+- Packaging workflows are also standardized through PEPs.
 Example:
     - [PEP 427](https://www.python.org/dev/peps/pep-0427/) introduces the built-package format "wheel"
 - It is always a good idea to look for **PEP** conventions before trying out processes